Twilio and Deepgram STT

-A starter server and an On-Premises solution for integrating with Twilio and Deepgram.
+A starter server and a self-hosted solution for integrating speech-to-text with Twilio and Deepgram.

 Integrate Twilio with Deepgram for real-time automatic speech recognition in Programmable Voice calls.